 Pickpocketing and RFID digital ID theft are two ongoing problems affecting tourists around the world.
-San Francisco shows an increase in the numbers of pickpocketing.
+San Francisco shows an increase in the numbers of pickpocketing crimes.
 Meanwhile, one thief at Coachella allegedly pickpocketed more than 100 phones at the music festival.
 Thieves have even been caught on video pickpocketing victims, who fall asleep on public transportation or subways.
+The bottom line is you can be a victim anywhere there are crowds.

 When traveling overseas, Independent.co.uk reports pickpocketing is a major issue in the crowded tourist locations of Barcelona, Rome, Prague, Madrid, Paris, Florence, Buenos Aires, Amsterdam, Athens, and Hanoi.

-Even worse, digital identity thieves are using RFID scanners and skimmers in public places to steal your credit card information without you knowing until your identity has been stolen and the financial damage is done.
-It only takes a few seconds to steal your information with a digital scanner or skimmer.
+Now, digital identity thieves are using RFID scanners and skimmers in public places to steal your credit card information without you knowing until your identity has been stolen and the financial damage is done.
+It only takes a few seconds to steal your information with a digital scanner or skimmer held close to your body.
 Identity fraud hit a record number of Americans in 2016.
 While your credit card may provide limited protection from fraud, it’s a fact that debit card holders have even less protection against theft because a bank account can be depleted in minutes.
-Passports now contain all your personal information
+Passports now contain all your personal information on a RFID chip, so they can transmit your personal information too.
+For peace of mind when you travel to popular destinations protect your RFID chipped cards and passport, and protect your identity.

 Travel Tips to Prevent Pickpocketing